-On Thursday a Chinese communist party-owned newspaper signalled a possible cause of the row, blaming a US decision to sell an anti-missile defence system to Taiwan.
+On Thursday a Chinese communist party-owned newspaper had hinted at the possible cause of the row, blaming a US decision to sell anti-missile defence system to Taiwan.

 Citing an unnamed colonel in the Chinese military, it said the decision “obviously sent the wrong signals” to Taiwan’s leaders, who Beijing accuses of seeking to declare formal independence.

 “At a time when the US side is seriously harming China’s interests, there is no logic under heaven by which China should then be expected to open its heart and embrace him,” the paper said.

 Meanwhile, Japan has scrapped a plan to allow Chinese navy officers to tour a destroyer equipped with US high-tech Aegis radar equipment.

 Japan’s Yomiuri newspaper said the captain and senior crew members of the Chinese warship Shenzhen, which docked in Tokyo this week on a landmark visit symbolising warmer Sino-Japanese ties, were to visit the ship, but the plan was scrapped at the request of US officials.

 However, a US embassy spokesman denied any US role in the decision.

 David Marks said: “Neither the US Forces in Japan nor the US embassy in Tokyo asked the Government of Japan to cancel a tour of a Japan Maritime Self-Defence Force Aegis ship by PLA (People’s Liberation Army) Navy officers.”